SalusaSecondus/CryptoGotchas/index.md

 * Most ciphers are not "committing".
    This means that a single ciphertext can be decrypted (using different keys) to different *valid* plaintexts.
-   This is true even for AEAD ciphers such as AES-GCM and chacha20/poly1305.
+   This is true even for AEAD ciphers such as AES-GCM and chacha20/poly1305. <!-- cspell:disable-line -->
    AES-GCM not being committing [broke some security properties of Facebook  Messenger](https://eprint.iacr.org/2019/016).
 * [Key Derivation Functions](https://en.wikipedia.org/wiki/Key_derivation_function) (KDFs) may not generate different outputs when only the length is varied.
     ([HKDF](https://en.wikipedia.org/wiki/HKDF), my favorite KDF, is an example of this.)
 Most KDFs take in both an Initial Keying Material (`IKM`) an a per-derived-key `Info` value and `Length`.
 (They may take in other parameters but these can be ignored safely for this gotcha.)
 If all inputs _except_ the `Length` are kept constant, the outputs may be related.
-For example, here are the outputs of `HKDF(IKM=0x0102030405060708, Salt="mysalt", Info="myinfo", Length=X)` for `Length=16` and then `Length=32`:
+For example, here are the outputs of
+    `HKDF(IKM=0x0102030405060708, Salt="mysalt", Info="myinfo", Length=X)` for `Length=16` and then `Length=32`: <!-- cspell:disable-line -->

         0x6adb5cbd648b0af649d1f507543df984
         0x6adb5cbd648b0af649d1f507543df98484ed986c43cfcec47056b1d49795d944
 * Public keys **are public** and any system which assumes that they remain secret is likely broken.
-Since asymmetric algorithms/implementations assume that public keys are public, they rarerly take any precautions to protect them.
+Since asymmetric algorithms/implementations assume that public keys are public, they rarely take any precautions to protect them.
 RSA ciphertexts are all smaller than the public key so you can use the [German Tank Problem](https://en.wikipedia.org/wiki/German_tank_problem) to estimate the public key.
 (This [broke privacy guarantees](https://eprint.iacr.org/2014/728.pdf) of an Australian government system called PLAID.)
 Many signatures permit key recovery.
 (See the "Signatures" section for more information.)
 Finally, since the public keys aren't secret, many implementations do not use constant-time (or side-channel-free) algorithms when handling them which opens the public keys up to "compromise".
 * [Domain Separation](domain_separation.md) is a critical property which ensures that data cannot be confused across different uses.
   This subject is complicated enough that I have [given it it's own page](domain_separation.md).